 Another important tool for protection has been training on information security tools.
-Within this context where "wiretapping" and information theft represent an ongoing threat, information security is increasingly
+Within this context where "wiretapping" and information theft represent an ongoing threat, information security is increasingly requested as an essential protection element.

 In all of the cases, the methodology used is participatory and based on experience.
 It also seeks to bring out the knowledge and strategies of the participants and is based on collectively constructing proposals.
 Respecting the principle of non-interference, PBI facilitators do not impose ideas or solutions; instead, they play a role that encourages the learning process.
 The area carried out 21 workshops in 2011.